NukolLodda/Flopcraft/README.md

 like to state that depending on the complexity of the request, it may take up from a couple of weeks to several months before it's out.
 The version in particular also generally needs months of debugging and testing prior to release.
-This is also along with the fact that I am currently working on other projects, and that I may at a time be coding multiple requests in, and that I'm still a high schooler meaning that I may not have sufficient experience and that I may also just not have the time for personal reasons.
+This is also along with the fact that I am currently working on other projects, and that I may at a time be coding multiple requests in, and that I'm still in school meaning that I may just not have the time.
 So please be patient after I take in a request.

 Requests I accept includes: <br>
 - Addition of new content, i.e. blocks, items, entities, ect.